Anne Innis Dagg: Giraffe field research

-Dagg has been referred to as "the Jane Goodall of giraffes" and is recognized as having made significant contributions to the study of giraffes.
+Dagg was referred to as "the Jane Goodall of giraffes" and was recognized as having made significant contributions to the study of giraffes.
 Dagg first became interested in giraffes as a young child while visiting Illinois' Brookfield Zoo with her mother.

 During the mid-1950s Dagg traveled alone to South Africa to study the behavior of giraffes out of captivity.
 The trip was prompted by what she described in 1974 interview with the Toronto Star as a "tremendous urge to see giraffes roaming free, instead of being cooped up in zoos."
-She contacted government officials in various African countries requesting permission to study the animal in their natural habitat and received only rejections, some noting the work wasn't a suitable undertaking for a woman.
+She contacted government officials in various African countries requesting permission to study the animal in their natural habitat and received only rejections, some noting the work was not a suitable undertaking for a woman.

 Ahead of the trip Dagg changed tactics by adjusting how her letters were signed.
 She contacted citrus farmer Alexander Matthew, who owned land near Kruger National Park in close proximity to roaming giraffes, to ask for permission to visit and study giraffes.
 Her request was granted based on the Matthew's assumption that the letter, signed A. Innis, was written by a man.
 Upon Dagg's arrival he told her she would have to return to Canada because allowing her to bunk with the male farmhands was, for him, out of the question.
 Rather than returning home she travelled to Grahamstown where she spent her time researching giraffes at the Rhodes University library.
 She began writing to Matthew multiple times a week for several weeks asking for permission to return.
 He eventually agreed, allowing her to stay in his family's home in exchange for clerical services over the course of her stay.
-In turn, Dagg was given access to 33,000 hectors of groves and bush frequented by 95 giraffes.
+In turn, Dagg was given access to 33,000 hectares of groves and bush frequented by 95 giraffes.

 Dagg spent upward of ten hours a day in the field taking extensive notes about all aspects of giraffe behaviour, including what they ate and how they interacted, and was the first to note male giraffes engaging in homosexual behaviour.
-In addition to her research at Fleur de Lys, she travelled to Tanganyika and Kenya to observe other giraffe populations over the course of her stay.
+In addition to her research in South Africa, she travelled to Tanganyika and Kenya to observe other giraffe populations over the course of her stay.
 Her research marked the first time a scientist set out to study giraffes in the wild.
 In 1965, due to the unique nature of her research, she was invited to appear on the American television show To Tell the Truth.
-Upon returning to Canada, she began PhD in animal behaviour at the University of Waterloo, which she completed in 1967 under the supervision of Anton de Vos.
-Her thesis work analyzed and compared the gaits of giraffe and other large mammals.
+Upon returning to Canada, she began a PhD in animal behaviour at the University of Waterloo, which she completed in 1967 under the supervision of Anton de Vos.
+Her thesis work analyzed and compared the gaits of giraffes and other large mammals.
 Dagg's field research was eventually published in The Giraffe: Its Biology, Behavior and Ecology (1976).
 Co-authored with ecologist J. Bristol Foster, the book is recognized by researchers as the foundational text on giraffes.